Squeezing codes: robust fluctuation-stabilized memories: Introduction and summary

 The dynamics written in \eqref{sqzrule_r} is {\it synchronous}, meaning that at each (discrete) time step, all of the spins in the system are updated simultaneously.
-This is the type of dynamics usually studied in the literature on cellular automata, but from a physical perspective, it is rather unsavory: it requires that all of the sites in the system, regardless of how far apart they are, have instantaneous access to a shared ``clock'', which tells them when to update.
+This is the type of dynamics usually studied in the literature on cellular automata, but from a physical perspective, it is not desirable: it requires that all of the sites in the system, regardless of how far apart they are, have instantaneous access to a shared ``clock'', which tells them when to update.
 This renders the dynamics non-local (in the sense that it cannot be generated by a local Lindbladian), and requires that the clock be completely reliable, immune to the effects of noise.
-Both of these features are a departure from what we are looking for in a robust memory, and as such we will mostly focus on {\it asynchronous} updates, where each site updates at times dictated by independent Poisson processes (doing so ensures that the dynamics can be described by a continuous time Markov process).
+Both of these features are a departure from the desired features for a robust memory, and as such, we will mostly focus on {\it asynchronous} updates, where each site updates at times dictated by independent Poisson processes (doing so ensures that the dynamics can be described by a continuous time Markov process).
 For $\sfR$, we make the dynamics asynchronous by having the $\wedge$ and $\vee$ updates chosen randomly with equal probability.
 The snapshots in Fig.~\ref{fig:overview}~$\sfa$ were generated with updates of this type.

-There are several reasons why $\sfR$ performs error correction in a way qualitatively distinct to Toom's rule.
+There are several reasons why $\sfR$ performs error correction in a way qualitatively distinct from Toom's rule.
 For one, convex minority domains do not always get monotonically smaller as they are corrected: the dynamics can sometimes make errors worse before ultimately correcting them (consider a minority domain of $-1$ spins which is taller than it is wide).
 Another reason is that it possesses a different symmetry.
 Let \be X \, : \, s \mt - s \ee denote the spin-flip operation which exchanges $+1$ and $-1$ spins.
 Toom's rule is symmetric under $X$, since it is computed using majority votes.
 The symmetry of $\sfR$ is instead a spin flip {\it combined} with a $\pi/2$ rotation $R_{\pi/2}$, viz. the operation \be X_{R_{\pi/2}} = X \circ R_{\pi/2}.\ee As we will see in the following sections, this intertwining of a spin flip with a spatial symmetry has important consequences for several aspects of $\sfR$'s physics.